Shiradil/SantaWebsite/README.md

 2. Nargiz Skakova
 3. Baurzhan Saliyev

-## Instructions
+## Instructions to run
-(Will be added soon)
+1. To run server, you should run app.go
+2. In the terminal, you will see port.
+Our server runs on port 8080.
+Just past localhost:8080.
+3. Done, your are on the website

 ## Dependencies
-(Will be added soon)
-go get go.mongodb.org/mongo-driver/mongo
-go get -u github.com/gorilla/mux
+Mongo driver: go get go.mongodb.org/mongo-driver Gorilla mux: go get -u github.com/gorilla/mux
+Bcrypt: go get golang.org/x/crypto/bcrypt